Touching Base Inc Feedback and Complaints Policy 2010 (as amended 7th August 2020)

 Definition of a Complaint:

 - Touching Base Inc. will consider anything as a complaint which those using our services believe to be unfair or which makes them feel dissatisfied with the service

 - The system provides for 3 levels of Complaints – informal, formal and external

 - A “Complaint” is any dissatisfaction with a product or service offered or provided.

 - The “Complainant” is the person making a complaint.

 - A “Dispute” is a pursued unresolved complaint

-- Clients and/or carers have the right to raise complaints, issues and problems that they have with any aspect of the service, and to have these resolved equitably and fairly, in a way that preserves the dignity of the client.
+- Those using our services have the right to raise complaints, issues and problems that they have with any aspect of the service we have provided, and to have these resolved equitably and fairly, in a way that preserves the dignity of those involved.

-- Touching Base Inc. will accept any expression of dissatisfaction which a client or key stakeholder has about the service as a ‘complaint’.
+- Touching Base Inc. will accept any reasonable expression of dissatisfaction about a service we have provided as a ‘complaint’.

-- Members of Touching Base Inc. will ensure, where possible, all clients, their families, guardians and advocates understand their right to complain.
+- Touching Base Inc. will ensure, that sex workers, clients, their families, guardians and advocates understand their right to complain.